History of women in the Italian Resistance: Partisan couriers, or "staffette"

 Stefanina Moro, one of the so-called "staffette", or partisan couriers.
 She was captured and tortured to death by the Nazis when she was 17.

 The role of the courier was often held by young women aged between 16 and 18, simply because they were thought to arouse less suspicion and were therefore not subjected to searches.
 The staffette had both the task of guaranteeing the connections between the various brigades and also of maintaining contacts between the partisans and their families.
-Without their help, everything would have been stopped thus becoming more difficult.

-Within the brigade, the staffette also often had the fundamental role of nurse, keeping in contact with the doctors and pharmacists to treat the soldiers' wounds and even lice.
+Within the brigade, the staffette also often had the fundamental role of nurse, keeping in contact with the doctors and pharmacists to treat the soldiers' wounds and—in some cases–lice.

 The staffette were not armed and therefore their task was very dangerous.
 Their goal was to go unnoticed: therefore they dressed plainly, but with a double-bottomed bag to hide everything they had to carry.
 They played a key role in order to liaise between the city and the mountains since the very beginning of the guerrilla.
 Especially in the most difficult moments, the staffette recovered and rescued many injured and restored almost all the connections interrupted by the enemy operations.

 They traveled kilometers by bicycle, on foot, sometimes by bus and by truck, sometimes packed in a train together with the cattle, to bring news, transport weapons and ammunition, in the rain and wind, between the bombing and machine guns, even if every time they faced the danger to fall into the hands of the Nazifascists.

 During the movements, they were always on the front line: when the partisan unit arrived near an inhabited center, it was the courier that first entered the village to make sure there were no enemies and to give the green light to the partisans in order to go on.
 The figure of the staffette was highly respected given that their important role was most recognized for the danger they faced.
 One of the staffette who was awarded the Gold Medal of Military Valour is Carla Capponi, an Italian partisan who died in 2000.